uclchem/UCLCHEM/README.md

 *************************************************************
 This is an open source science code for the community and are open to pull requests.
 We are also happy to work with you to produce a physics module if none of the models available in the python module `uclchem.model` suit the modelling work you wish to do.
 If you are contributing, please try to work with our current code style.
 We have the following general guidelines:

+### Github
+- Use the dev branch to merge your latest changes.
+Releases will be coordinated by the core developers.

 ### Python
 - Use [Black](https://github.com/psf/black) to format your code.
 - snake_case variables and functions with self-explanatory names